-Take a look at the various steps to prepare for CLAT 2020
+Take a look at the various tips to prepare for CLAT 2024-2025

 Begin Early - When you start early you will have ample time to finish the syllabus of CLAT and then do a thorough revision when the exam approaches.
 When you have sufficient time for the CLAT prep you can gain in-depth knowledge and practice for the exam at a greater level.

-Know the CLAT exam pattern - When you know the CLAT exam pattern, you will have an edge over others, because you will be aware of the number of questions and their weightage.
-This will help you to devise a strategy to manage your study plan and you will be able to get an idea of approximate time needed for cracking the CLAT.
+Know the CLAT exam pattern - When you know the CLAT exam pattern, you will have an edge over others because you will be aware of the number of questions and their weightage.
+This will help you devise a strategy to manage your study plan, and you will be able to get an idea of the approximate time needed for cracking the CLAT exam.

-Solve CLAT mocks and sample papers - When you take the CLAT mocks and solve the sample papers, you will have the fair idea of CLAT actual exam.
-The scores of the Hitbullseye CLAT mock tests will also help you to know how much more efforts you have to put in for clearing the CLAT.
+Solve CLAT mocks and sample papers - When you take the CLAT mocks and solve the sample papers, you will have a fair idea of the CLAT actual exam.
+The scores of the Hitbullseye CLAT mock tests will also help you know how much more effort you have to put in to clear the CLAT exam.

-Know your weaknesses and strengths - With the enough practice of CLAT mocks and sample papers, you will have the results with you which will be telling you your weaker sections of CLAT on which you need to put extra efforts.
+Know your weaknesses and strengths - With enough practice with CLAT mocks and sample papers, you will have the results with you, telling you your weaker CLAT sections on which you need to put extra effort.

-Learn time management -Practicing and solving the mocks and practice papers will certainly speed your preparation and your ability to solve the questions of CLAT sections in a good speed will give you the time to revise the CLAT 2020 exam thus, enhancing your chances of clearing the paper.
+Learn time management -Practicing and solving the mocks and practice papers will undoubtedly speed up your preparation.
+Your ability to solve CLAT sections' questions at a reasonable speed will give you the time to revise the CLAT exam, enhancing your chances of clearing the paper.

-Luckily for you, this article also sets out expert tips from skillful and experienced faculties to help make CLAT easy for you.
+Luckily for you, this article also sets out expert tips from skilful and experienced faculties to help make CLAT easy for you.

-CLAT will test your aptitude for law through 4 sections- General Knowledge, English, Logical Reasoning, and Math.
-It’s important for you to identify your strong and weak subjects, in the very beginning.
-Your strategy should be shaped around building up the weak subjects and polishing the strong ones.
-Basically, you need to devise a method which suits you the best, instead of having somebody else do it for you.
-Since nobody knows you better than you!
+CLAT aspirants will have to prepare for these sections, namely, English, Legal Reasoning, Logical Reasoning, General Knowledge and Quantitative Techniques.
+You need to identify your strong and weak subjects at the very beginning.
+Your strategy should be shaped around, building up the weak subjects and polishing the strong ones.
+You need to devise a method that suits you the best instead of having somebody else do it since nobody knows you better than you!

-You should customize a CLAT strategy for yourself, a method which will be in harmony with your present knowledge, grasping abilities, routine and pace.
+It would help if you customized a CLAT strategy for yourself, a method that will be in harmony with your present knowledge, grasping abilities, routine and pace.
 We have jotted down a few things you must keep in mind while strategizing.

 CLAT is an offline exam with a total duration of 120 minutes.
-It has four sections with different number of questions and marks division.
+It has five sections with a different number of questions and marks division.
 Each question is for one mark and 0.25 marks are cut for the incorrect answer.
-The table below and the sectional preparation steps will give you the fair idea of how to prepare for CLAT 2020.
+The below-mentioned exam pattern and the sectional preparation steps will give you a fair idea of how to prepare for CLAT 2024-2025.

 CLAT Preparation for English